 Emphasizing social development

 A big component of educating the whole child with the aim of creating confident and competent individuals who benefit their communities is developing a child’s social aptitude.
 Montessori classrooms have mixed-age groups, allowing students to stay in the same classroom for three years.
 This means that children have the opportunity to learn from and teach their classmates and be both mentors and mentees in their time in preschool, primary, and secondary programs.
 Additionally, the Montessori curriculum emphasizes concepts that are fundamental to social development like conflict resolution and caring for the shared environment of the classroom and community.
 These important skills start in the Montessori preschool curriculum but go a long way outside the classroom as well.

 Dr. Maria Montessori believed that children possess an innate curiosity and capacity to learn.
 Just by experiencing and exploring the world around them, children gain the understanding, knowledge, and skills that are central to the pursuit of education.
 The Montessori method seeks to tap into this curiosity to help children love learning.
 In the classroom, students are encouraged to pursue their interests, develop resilience in the face of challenges, and enjoy the feeling of success that comes from asking and answering their own questions.
 When children get to carve their own learning path, they become empowered in their pursuit of knowledge and mastery of skills.
 This approach to learning can never start too early and can serve children well after they’ve finished school.

-Little Wonders Montessori One’s goal is to develop confident, competent, self-disciplined and driven individuals, who can work cooperatively for the benefit of society.
+Valor Montessori Prep’s goal is to develop confident, competent, self-disciplined and driven individuals, who can work cooperatively for the benefit of society.
 Schedule a tour of school to learn more.